fredshone/caveat/README.md

 ## Framework

 Caveat provides a framework to train and test generative models.
-A model run is composed of:
+A Caveat model is composed of:

-- Data - see the caveat examples for synthetic and real data generation
+- Input Data - we support a simple tabular structure for input sequences
-- Encoder - see caveat encoders for available encoders
+- Encoder/Decoder - methods for converting tabular inputs into different data structures and vide versa
-- Model - see caveat models for available models
+- Model - Generative models to learn and synthesize new populations of sequences
-- Report - see caveat report
+- Evaluate - Methods for assessing the quality of synthetic populations of sequences

 ## Quick Start